Skip to Content

 The best way to clean the ceiling fan

-Every week, you should stand on a step stool with a long duster and dust both sides and the edges of the blades.
+Every week, if you’re short like me, just stand on a stepstool with a long-handle duster and dust both sides and the edges of the blades.
 Be sure to dust the light fixture (inside and out) as well.

 Ceiling fans should turn left during the summer and right during the winter (it’s based on cold air going up or down, depending on the season).
-So when you remember to change the direction that your fan is spinning, that’s a good reminder to actually clean the fan as well.
+So when you remember to change the direction your fan is spinning, that’s a good reminder to actually clean the fan.

 Light fixtures